Southwest Airlines

 The airline was established on March 9, 1967, by Herb Kelleher and Rollin King as Air Southwest Co. and adopted its current name, Southwest Airlines Co., in 1971, when it began operating as an intrastate airline wholly within the state of Texas, first flying between Dallas, Houston, and San Antonio.
 It began regional interstate service in 1979, expanding nationwide in the following decades.
-Southwest currently serves airports in 42 states and multiple Central American destinations.